Decision Modeling (DMN)

 - Decision modeling offers a vehicle for companies to buy and sell business expertise (e.g., regulatory standards, legal constraints, industry conventions).

-- Standardization and Integration with business process modeling (BPMN).
+- Standardize and integrate your decision with business process modeling (BPMN).
 All Business Analysts and tools will use the same format to represent decision modeling.

 Decision modeling can be beneficial in many areas, particularly areas needing to handle: